How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 Airbnb and other short-term rental properties often have very demanding cleaning needs.
 Turnover is high—residents stay for a short amount of time, and then the property needs to be flipped quickly for the next guest.

-- Get in touch with the Airbnb host or property owner directly
+- Get in touch with the Airbnb host or property owner directly.

-- Reach out to the property management team or company that oversees the property (or even a group of properties)
+- Reach out to the property management team or company that oversees the property (or even a group of properties).

-According to one Reddit thread, cleaners often charge $250-$550 for a 3-hour cleaning service after guests check out.
-Whenever you reach out to an Airbnb property owner, share about your business and pitch a competitive service package and rate.
 The more you can differentiate your Airbnb cleaning service from competitors, the better chance you have to win the work.

 To get matched with more short-term rental hosts, consider joining a platform like Turno.
 This platform connects cleaners with Airbnb property owners looking for reliable, on-demand help.